entando/entando-docs/vuepress/docs/tutorials/devops/installation/google-cloud-platform/README.md

 1. Download the entando-helm-quickstart release you want to use from here:
 <https://github.com/entando-k8s/entando-helm-quickstart/releases>
+   - e.g. `curl -sfL https://github.com/entando-k8s/entando-helm-quickstart/archive/v6.2.0-sprint4-rc.tar.gz | tar xvz`
+2. Change into the root of the downloaded directory.
+   - See the README file for more information on the current steps.
-2. In values.yaml set  `supportOpenshift: false`
+3. In values.yaml set  `supportOpenshift: false`
-3. In values.yaml set `ENTANDO_DEFAULT_ROUTING_SUFFIX` to the IP value of your `nginx` controller plus .nip.io
+4. In values.yaml set `ENTANDO_DEFAULT_ROUTING_SUFFIX` to the IP value of your `nginx` controller plus .nip.io
    - For example: `ENTANDO_DEFAULT_ROUTING_SUFFIX: 35.223.161.214.nip.io`
    - We’re using nip.io because we need wildcard dns address resolution however nip.io is not required.
 If your enterprise has a different internal dns resolution scheme for development instances you can use that or other alternative dns services like xip.io.
-4. In values.yaml if not already present add environment variables under env to utilize nginx as the ingress controller and file system groups for persistent volume access.
+5. In values.yaml if not already present add environment variables under env to utilize nginx as the ingress controller and file system groups for persistent volume access.
 The two environment variables to set are:
    - `ENTANDO_REQUIRES_FILESYSTEM_GROUP_OVERRIDE: "true"`
    - `ENTANDO_INGRESS_CLASS: "nginx"`
+6. Create the Entando namespace: `kubectl create namespace entando`
+7. Update helm dependencies: `helm dependency update`
+8. Run helm to generate the template file: `helm template my-app --namespace=entando ./ > my-app.yaml`
+9. Deploy Entando via `kubectl create -f my-app.yaml`
+10. Watch Entando startup `sudo kubectl get pods -n entando --watch`

 ### Quickstart with Embedded Databases
 The lightest weight and fastest to deploy option for evaluation and getting started uses embedded databases for the application and Keycloak.
 To deploy quickstart with embedded databases at the top of values.yaml add `dbms: none` under the app section in the file.
 See Appendix B for an example.

 ### External Database
 You can also use an external database instance for your application.
 This is recommended for projects that will be developed for delivery to customers or stakeholders.
 Any dbms that is reachable from the cluster can be used.

 #### Example: Deploy Postgres to a Namespace on Your Cluster
 These instructions will deploy a postgres instance to a namespace in your kubernetes cluster.